yash-kohli/Google-Search-Clone/README.md

 ### Introduction
-- This is a Google Search clone webapp made on reactjs which provides exactly same experience as Google.
+- This is a Google Search front-end clone webapp made on reactjs which provides exactly same experience as Google.
 - The UI is similar to Google ,provided that only Google Search works on this webapp.

 ## Technology Used